ItsWendell/marvin-js/README.md

 # MarvinJS

-MarvinJS is a community / campus bot for Slack inspired by [Marvin, a Slack bot for 42 USA](https://github.com/riking/marvin).
+MarvinJS is a campus Slack bot for the Encole 42 college network, inspired by [Marvin, a Slack bot for 42 USA](https://github.com/riking/marvin).

+Instead of being written in Go, MarvinJS is a node server written in ES6 / Javascript with a server-side rendered NextJS dashboard.

-## Goals
+## Features / Goals

-As this project is still in early development, here are a couple of goals and features for this project.
+As this project is still in early development, here are the goals / features we want to have implemented before we offically suggest to implement this bot in one of the campusses.

-* Easy configuration and deployment
-* Support for user-generated content through Factoids / modules
+* Chat History
+* User-Generated Commands (factoids)
+* (Private) Channel management
+* Daily Updates for e.g. Coalitions for the primary campus
+* Feeds (Twitter / RSS)
+* Bot Dashboard
-* Web Interface
+  * Write factoids
-* Slack History logger
+  * See Chat History
+  * Login with your slack / or intra account
+  * Channel overview
+  * Private channels

 ## Getting started